Universal Access to Early Childhood Education

 There are no payments made directly to families under the National Partnership as the payments are made to state and territory governments to support the achievement of this initiative.

-No. It will be up to states and territories and providers to determine what cost, if any, will be passed on to parents for early childhood learning.
+No. But under National Partnership arrangements, states and territories must ensure cost is not a barrier to preschool participation.
+It is a matter for states and territories and providers to determine what cost, if any, will be passed on to parents for early childhood learning.
 Many states and territories already provide free or very low cost early childhood learning.

 You can find more information about the National Partnership on the Department of Education and Training website.